 - No Worship Services or gatherings at the church until the government gives us the OK to meet again.

 - We will strive to keep the church connected through the following means:

-2) The ministers will rotate posting a weekly devotional on Facebook each Monday.
-The first one will be from Pastor Rick on Monday, March 23.
+2) Pastor Rick will post a weekly devotional on Facebook each Monday starting Monday, March 23.